Written by: Apurva Pawar

-Let’s check out the details below for a more closer look into chihuahua’s life!
+Let’s check out the details below for a closer look at a chihuahua’s life!

 What is an Apple Head Chihuahua?